betheden/hebrew-grammar/content/adjective_cardinal_number.rst

   pillars **two**
   **two** pillars

+The following example is a cardinal number with a :ref:`suffix_pronominal`.

-.. csv-table:: Example: GEN 3:7 –– a cardinal number with a :ref:`suffix_pronominal`
+.. csv-table:: Example: GEN 3:7

   שְׁנֵיהֶ֔ם
   **shenehem**